What's the best paint?

 - Colortrend eggshell or satinwood.

 You have the option of using oil based or water based paint for woodwork with most paint brands but because of the VOC legislation the oil based paint just doesn’t hold its colour anymore.
 This is especially true for white oil based paint for woodwork.
-Out of all the brands on the market right now Colortrend do the best water based paint for wood work.
-The next best water based brands would be Farrow & Ball eggshell and Fleetwood Advanced is an excellent paint too, unfortunately Fleetwood Advanced only comes in a satin wood or gloss finish.
+The best water based brands would be Farrow & Ball, Dulux Diamond satinwood is really good and Fleetwood Advanced is an excellent paint too, Fleetwood Advanced comes in an eggshell, satinwood or gloss finish.

 What’s the best paint for a bathroom ceiling?